Smashwords: History

 In 2012, Smashwords announced that it would partner with 3M Cloud Library, which would allow for the option for their authors' books to be available in libraries, and that it had reached about 127,000 titles by 44,000 authors.

 Coker, a former Silicon Valley publicist, started Smashwords in 2008 with the claimed goal of using technology to democratize publishing—allowing writers to appeal directly to readers without having to deal with gatekeepers such as agents and editors.
 In keeping with this mission, Smashwords applies no editorial screening.
 The only e-books the firm rejects are ones that contain plagiarism, illegal content or incitement to racism, homophobia or violence.

 Smashwords does not use digital rights management.

+In February of 2022 it was announced that Smashwords would be acquired by Draft2Digital with a deal that was completed in March 2022.
+This united two of the largest independent distributors for self-published books.